forcequitOS/tns-v2-newUI/README.md

 ## Troubleshooting / Info

+**Manually reloading the web app** - While in the web app, press and hold the Top/Side button until you reach the "slide to power off" screen, then press and hold the Home button until you reach the Home Screen.

 **"A problem repeatedly occurred..."** - If you're in Safari and this message appears while you're trying to rejailbreak, reload the page.
-If you've added the page to your Home Screen, and solely wish to jailbreak from there, reboot your device.
+If you've added the page to your Home Screen, and solely wish to jailbreak from there, see above point, or reboot your device.

 **Device reboots after "Jailbreaking..." for a few seconds** - Leave your device powered on and unlocked for ~30-60 seconds before retrying again, it'll work eventually.

 **Background gradient animates** - The re-jailbreak is not going to work.
 A likely cause can be that you're already jailbroken.
-Reload the page / reboot your device and try again.
+Reload the page, see above to reload the web app, or reboot your device and try again.

 **Device doesn't reflect updates to site** - I probably didn't update the AppCache manifest.
 Go to Settings > Safari > Clear History and Website Data and it'll get new data from the server.